CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 2a.
 User enters incorrect index.
-·	taskBook provides feedback that the index is invalid
+    taskBook provides feedback that the index is invalid

-#### Use case: Add a task
+#### Use case: Undo last operation

 **MSS**

-1. User requests to add a task.
+1. User requests to undo the last operation.
-2. User enters the task description name (compulsory), tags, venue, date, whether to pin task, priority level (default: medium)
-3.	taskBook saves the task details
+3.	taskBook reverts back to the last version
-4.	taskBook displays task on task board (that is sorted according to deadline) with some important details (name, tags) Case Close
+4.	taskBook shows the success message
+Case Close

 **Extensions**

-2a.
-User wants to pin the task.
-·	taskBook displays task on pinned-task-board ( at the top of task list, with a logo at the side) 2b.
-User chooses to prioritise task
-·	Task is colour coded ( high-red, low-blue, default-black) ·	High priority task will be sorted to the top of the list according to deadlines, low priority task will be sorted to the bottom of the list, according to deadline
-2c.
-The start date and end date of the task clashes with another task.
-    taskBook provides feedback to the user of the clashing of dates with the another task
+1a.
+User enters incorrect command.
+    taskBook provides feedback that the command is invalid 3a.
+There is no previous version to undo taskBook provides feedback to the user that there is nothing to undo.

 #### Use case: Searching for a task
 Precondition: taskBook is already showing a list of tasks on the screen ( either by default main page or when the user is looking through a folder ( done, ignore, active)